 Note how jet effect gas hits the base of the bullet and shoots outward at 90 degrees.
 This gas is moving much faster than the bullet and is on average 1.7 times faster than bullet muzzle velocity.
-Even after the bullet clears the barrel gas continues to push the bullet for a few inches downrange.
-This is why the shape of a bullets base or boat tail can have an effect on accuracy.
+Even after the bullet clears the barrel gas continues to push the bullet for about 15 bullet diameters (calibers) downrange which equals 6.75 inches with this 45 pistol.
+This is why the shape of the bullet base or boat tail can have an effect on accuracy.

 This flame outside the barrel represents gas expansion that did not occur in the barrel and did not propel the bullet or generate gas recoil or jet effect recoil.
 A faster burning powder would be more efficient.